-Please note that all email sent to and from City Staff, the Mayor and City Council is considered public record and is available for inspection by the public.
-Email sent to the Mayor and City Council are automatically posted to an online email log.
+Please note that all email sent to and from City Staff, the Mayor and City Council is considered public record and may be available for inspection by the public.
+Email sent to the Mayor and City Council 's @council.corvallisoregon.gov address above is automatically posted to an online email log.
 See the City's Disclaimer Policy for more information.

 Please stay in touch!

 Corvallis, Oregon 97339

 DUTIES OF THE MAYOR

 The Corvallis City Charter says, "every fourth year .., a Mayor shall be elected."
 The Charter also specifies that the Mayor shall:

 - approve records of Council proceedings

 - endorse all bonds of officers of the City.